hkevin01/ccps-webui/README.md

 - Run: `npm install && npm start` in `frontend/`

 ## Database Setup
-- Create a PostgreSQL database named `clrdb`.
+- Create a PostgreSQL database named `ccpsdb`.
-- Create a user `clruser` with password `clrpass` and grant permissions.
+- Create a user `ccpsuser` with password `ccpspass` and grant permissions.
 - The backend will auto-generate schema with `spring.jpa.hibernate.ddl-auto=update`.

 ## Docker